zhangshijie-bomun/QuadFile/README.md

 A temporary (or permanent, depending on configuration) file sharing service written in Flask.

-# Features
+## Features

 * Automatically remove files that aren't accessed often enough
-* Supports all filetypes
+* Supports all filetypes, with options to filter by mimetypes
 * Prevents duplicate filenames
 * Works on all platforms (as long as they can use basic JavaScript)
 * Both easy to set up and use